brodhq/brodhq.github.io/content/guides/metaprogramming/02-macros.md

 `Macro.expand_once/2` receives a quoted expression and expands it according to the current environment.
 In this case, it expanded/invoked the `Unless.macro_unless/2` macro and returned its result.
 We then proceeded to convert the returned quoted expression to a string and print it (we will talk about `__ENV__` later in this chapter).

 That's what macros are all about.
 They are about receiving quoted expressions and transforming them into something else.
-In fact, `unless/2` in Elixir is implemented as a macro:
+In fact, `unless/2` in Geis is implemented as a macro:

 ```elixir
 defmacro unless(clause, do: expression) do